 Below follows an excerpt published on Berfrois.
 In it, Jacques Derrida responds to one of Borradori’s questions, which asked if the initial impression of US citizens to 9/11, “as a major event, one of the most important historical events we will witness in our lifetime, especially for those of us who never lived through a world war,” was testifiable:

 Whether this “impression” is justified or not, it is in itself an event, let us never forget it, especially when it is, though in quite different ways, a properly global effect.
-The “impression” cannot be dissociated from all the affects, interpretations, . . .
+The “impression” cannot be dissociated from all the affects, interpretations, and rhetoric . . .

 Read more »